zenml-io/zenml/docs/book/mlops_stacks/model_deployers/mlflow.md

 ---
-description: Deploy and Test your models locally with MLFlow
+description: How to deploy your models locally with MLFlow
 ---

 The MLFLow Model Deployer is one of the available flavors of the [Model Deployer](./overview.md)